pawaters/dating-app/README.md

 - how did you organise your css - one main then some tailwin with each element?
 - How did you do your own queries without ORM ? can you show me your DB ?
 - did you define the objects you will use before?
+- we are not allowed ORMs, Validators, User Account managers.
+How about react-tinder-card from npmjs?

 - What list of todos would you use to do the project? (review ours)
 - What main sources/examples would you use?